xwjBupt/BBox-Label-Tool/README.md

 # Extension

-Add multi-bboxes for one class in one image.
+1. Add multi-bboxes for one class in one image.
+2. Add voc2007 convert tool.
 ---

 BBox-Label-Tool modify by sequence labeling